pharmaverse/sdtmchecks/README.md

 ### Installation

-You can install sdtmchecks from github with:
+You can install sdtmchecks from GitHub with:

 ```{r}
 devtools::install_github("pharmaverse/sdtmchecks")